"... A beautiful journey of pure and honest connection ..." The Novel Approach 2017

 A good, solid story with a nice plot and a connection with one or more of the characters.
 What more could you want as a reader?...."

 Wilde Oats - 4.5/5 - "....Back Home is not just a damn good read; it’s a damn good book...."

-Jordan Salter jumped a little and glanced up from his work, refocusing tired eyes that had been intent on minute hand work on a three-by-three post of kiln-dried walnut.
+Ben’s voice made Jordan Salter jump, and he glanced up from his work, refocusing tired eyes that had been intent on delicate handwork on a three-by-three post of kiln-dried walnut.
 He widened his eyes fractionally in the gathering evening gloom, blinking and attempting to make sense of the new focus of his concentration.
-The ache behind them was the icing on the cake—a by-product of the nagging headache that had tracked him all day and the need to concentrate on creating the intricate detail work that he was determined to finish.
+The ache behind them was the icing on the cake—a by-product of a nagging headache that had tracked him all day and the need to concentrate on creating the intricate detail work that he was determined to finish.
 He closed his eyes briefly, gritty exhaustion in them, and he let out an almost incoherent, “Wha…?”

 Jordan blinked steadily—if it was eight o’clock then why the hell was Ben standing in the house?
 He should have gone home two hours ago.
 Come to think of it, why was Ben dressed to the nines in his Sunday jeans and a clean shirt?
 Jordan remembered last seeing his friend and colleague in overalls, working on wiring.
 Ben Craig was the only subcontractor they called on and then only in an emergency.